Lavochkin La-7

-The Lavochkin La-7 (Лавочкин Ла-7; NATO reporting name: Fin) is a piston-engined single-seat Soviet fighter aircraft developed during World War II by the Lavochkin Design Bureau.
+The Lavochkin La-7 (Лавочкин Ла-7; NATO reporting name: Fin) is a piston-engined single-seat fighter aircraft developed by the Soviet Union during World War II by the Lavochkin Design Bureau.
 It was a development and refinement of the Lavochkin La-5, and the last in a family of aircraft that had begun with the LaGG-1 in 1938.
 Its first flight was in early 1944 and it entered service with the Soviet Air Forces later in the year.
-A small batch of La-7s was given to the Czechoslovak Air Force the following year, but it was otherwise not exported.
+A small batch of La-7s was given to the Czechoslovak Air Force the following year, but otherwise it was not exported.
 Armed with two or three 20 mm cannon, it had a top speed of 661 km/h.
 The La-7 was felt by its pilots to be at least the equal of any German piston-engined fighter.
 It was phased out in 1947 by the Soviet Air Force, but served until 1950 with the Czechoslovak Air Force.